Managing Director & Third Generation Winemaker

 As Wakefield Wines is a medium size winery with a small winemaking team, Chad's role as the Assistant Winemaker spans all aspects of the winemaking process.
 Not a day goes by that he is not presented with a new challenge by the senior members of the winemaking team – an opportunity to learn something new.

-Phillip brings a wealth of knowledge to the Taylors winemaking team, gained during two decades of experience within the industry.
+Phillip brings a wealth of knowledge to the Wakefield winemaking team, gained during two decades of experience within the industry.

-Phillip joined Taylors Wines in November 2013, tempted by a country lifestyle in the beautiful Clare Valley.
+Phillip joined Wakefield Wines in November 2013, tempted by a country lifestyle in the beautiful Clare Valley.
 Phillip loves producing wines that Australian wine drinkers enjoy alongside those for international markets.
-He loves the creativity and challenges his job at Taylors brings.
+He loves the creativity and challenges his job at Wakefield brings.